Traditional Japanese House Floor Plan: An Easy Guide

 5. Higher maintenance costs

-While these houses will have less maintenance frequency, this maintenance will be higher than in a more modern home, as you need to consider the material and labor.
+While these houses will have less maintenance frequency, this maintenance will be higher than in a more modern home, as you need to consider material and skilled labor costs.

 Additionally, you would need to check and protect against moisture and pests, which can be costly if there’s damage.